radiantlogic-v8/documentation-new/documentation/sys-admin-guide/using-the-server-control-panel.md

 In the Usage Summary section, you see connection usage since startup and average per minute.
 You all see operations since startup and average per minute.

 In the Current Connections section, there is a summary of operation types per connection (including a total number of operations) and the bind user that established the connection.
 You will also see the Client IP address associated with the open connections.
 To export current connection data into a CSV-format report, click **Export to CSV**.
-The Select CSV File window opens.
-Specify a file location (within <RLI_HOME>) or keep the default (<RLI_HOME>/vds_server/logs).
-Specify a file name.
-Click **OK**.
-If you specify a location that contains a CSV with the same file name, you are asked if you want to overwrite the existing file.

-The data used to calculate these numbers can be found by querying RadiantOne with a base DN of cn=monitor.
-When you query RadiantOne with a base DN of cn=monitor (from the RadiantOne LDAP Browser, or any other LDAP client), the result is 1 entry per established connection.
-Each entry includes how many operations the client has performed and what the operation was (bind, search, compare, delete, modify, or add).
-For details on the information available in cn=monitor, please see the RadiantOne Monitoring and Reporting Guide.
+The .csv file is downloaded the client machine according to the web browser’s configuration.

 The Processing Activity Details section, shows how many operations are waiting to be processed, how many operations are currently being executed in addition to the maximum working threads available and peak worker threads used.